Weston Turville

 Weston Turville is a historic village and civil parish in the Vale of Aylesbury in Buckinghamshire, England.
 The village is at the foot of the Chiltern Hills, 3 miles (4.9 km) from the market town of Wendover and 3.5 miles (5.7 km) from Aylesbury.
+In 2011 the parish had a population of 3127.

 The village name 'Weston' is Anglo Saxon in origin, and means 'western estate' or western homestead, as 'tun' means an enclosed farm in Angle.
 In the Domesday Book of 1086, the village is recorded as Westone.
 The suffix 'Turville' was added later, referring to the lords of the manor in the 13th century, and to differentiate the village from other places called Weston.
 Between 1236 and 1539, Weston Turville grew to have five areas, or ends – Church End, Brook End, South End, West End and World's End.
 These five ends still exist, as documented by Hamish Eaton's book "Weston Turville – A History", published in 1997.

 The 13th century church of St. Mary the Virgin is the parish church for Weston Turville and is a grade I listed building.
 A church has existed on the land at the end of Church Walk since the 12th century; however, all that remains of the original church is the font and an octagonal shaft built into the south wall of the chancel.

 The nearest railway station is 1.8 miles (2.9 km) away in the village of Stoke Mandeville on the London to Aylesbury Line, operated by Chiltern Railways.
 Weekday buses serving Weston Turville run between Aylesbury and RAF Halton, and are operated by Arriva and Redline.
 Additionally, a service connects to both Aylesbury and Leighton Buzzard on Sundays.

 Weston Turville has a small bird reserve, which was established by BBONT (Bucks, Beds and Oxford Nature Trust), now BBOWT (Berks, Bucks & Oxon Wildlife Trust).
 The site had one hide and can be accessed from the main reservoir footpath.

-Weston Turville was also, at one time, one of the main places where Aylesbury ducks were bred.
+Weston Turville was at one time, one of the main places where Aylesbury ducks were bred.
+In the 18th century selective breeding of white common ducks led to a white domestic duck, generally known as the English White.
+Since at least the 1690s ducks had been farmed in Aylesbury, and Weston Turville went on to become one of the main areas where these ducks were bred.
+They were bred and brought up by poor people, and sent to London by the weekly carriers.

 A notable resident of the village in the 16th century was Dr John Colet.
 It is after him that the John Colet School in nearby Wendover is named.
 At one time, the UK TV presenter and Radio DJ Noel Edmonds had a home in Weston Turville.
 Currently former Arsenal defender Nigel Winterburn and Richard Lapthorne, Chairman of Cable & Wireless Communications, live in the village.